-If you have taken post secondary courses previously, some of those credits may qualify for transfer to this program.
-Depending on the courses, your credit may be applied toward first-year English, general education core or electives requirements.
-You would then have a lighter course load in your first year or you may be able to take some courses from the second year of the program in your first year.
+If you have taken post-secondary courses previously, some of those credits may qualify for transfer to this program.
+Depending on the courses, your credit may be applied toward first-year English and breadth requirements.
+You would then have a lighter course load in your first year or you may be able to take some courses from the second year of the program during your first year.

 The process for assessing transfer credit varies depending on where you took your courses.
 In all cases, your first step is to apply to the program.
 Transfer credit will only be assessed after you have been accepted.